 3. Tombstone Courthouse State Park

-Located on the corner of 3rd and Toughnut Streets, the historic courthouse has been turned into a museum that sets many of the untrue legends that have persisted over the years straight.
+Situated at the corner of 3rd and Toughnut Streets, the meticulously preserved courthouse has been transformed into a captivating museum.
+Its primary mission is to dispel the numerous myths and legends that have woven their way into the town’s lore over the years.

 4. Bird Cage Theater

 As I stepped inside the Bird Cage Theater, I couldn’t help but feel the weight of history surrounding me.
 This iconic establishment, known not only as a theater but also as a dance hall, brothel, and watering hole, had certainly seen its fair share of colorful characters over the years.

 Constructed back in 1881, the Bird Cage Theater exuded an air of mystery and intrigue.
 Legends whispered that its walls still bore witness to the scars of nearly 200 bullet holes, a testament to the rowdy and unruly behavior of its inebriated patrons.